paviliondev/discourse-dealy-topic-list-tc/README.md

 # discourse-dealy-topic-list-tc
-A bespoke masonry format for Dealy
+A Theme Component for Discourse which delivers a bespoke masonry format for Dealy